johnLeavell/meal-finder/README.md

 Project is created with:
 * Javascript ES6+
 * Webpack + Babel
-* Fetch API to asynchronously request from the mealDB API https://www.themealdb.com/api.php
+* Fetch requests to the mealDB API https://www.themealdb.com/api.php

 ## Setup
 To run this project, install it locally using npm: